kojiromike/magento-retail-order-management/docs/COMPOSER_INSTALLATION.md

 }
 ```

 One important thing to note is that only the root Composer file may specify repositories.
-This allows the root Composer file to specify the source of every required package.
-This includes sources for dependencies of dependencies.
+This means every required package (including dependencies of dependencies) must be listed either in the [default Packagist repository](https://getcomposer.org/doc/05-repositories.md#repository) or in the root composer file.
+Repository specifications in dependencies themselves will be ignored.

 In the root Composer file, you'll likely want to adjust the repositories to point to forks or local repositories.
 This will likely just involve the eBayEnterprise repositories, but maybe others as well.

-The sample Composer file points to the local git repositories used by Jenkins.
+The Jenkins Composer file points to the local git repositories used by Jenkins.

 ### Magento Root Dir

-In the "extra" section of the composer.json.sample file, there is a property for "magento-root-dir".
+In the "extra" section of the composer.jenkins.json file, there is a property for "magento-root-dir".
 This should point to the root directory of the Magento instance to install the module on.
 This will likely vary based upon the local environment.

 ### Magento Deploy Strategy